UModeler/UModeler.Sphinx.Doc/UModelerLite.rst

 Introduction
 ===============

-UModeler Lite includes core functionality of the full version so it will be enough for you to experience the power and conveience of UModeler.
+``UModeler Lite`` includes core functionality of the full version so it will be enough for you to experience the power and conveience of UModeler.

 ----------------------------------------------------------------------------------------------------------------------

 Install
 =================

-Import UModeler Lite in your project after getting it from the asset store.
+Import ``UModeler Lite`` package in your project after getting it from the asset store.

 Make sure that ``Tools/UModeler Lite`` menu has been created at the top.
 If you click on ``New UModeler`` as shown in the upper image, a new game object with UModeler component will be created and you can see the layout looking like the following.